-Southeast's leadership in its education program has resulted in its acceptance into the prestigious Renaissance Group of institutions with exemplary programs in education and membership in the Coalition of Universities and Businesses for Education.
-Southeast also is a twotime winner of the Christa McAuliffe Showcase for Excellence Award in teacher education, which is presented by the American Association of State Colleges and Universities.
+Southeast's leadership in its education program has resulted in its acceptance into the prestigious Renaissance Group of institutions with exemplary programs in education and membership in the Coalition of Universities and Businesses for Education (CUBE).
+Southeast also is a two-time winner of the Christa McAuliffe Showcase for Excellence Award in teacher education, which is presented by the American Association of State Colleges and Universities.

-Some of the other popular academic areas at Southeast are pre-med, business, science (biological, physical and environmental), criminal justice, computer science, communication, music, art, theatre and dance, social work, and pre-engineering.
-Unique programs such as historic preservation, sports management, athletic training and corporate video round out an array of choices that bring students from around the country to study and live on the campus of Southeast Missouri State University.
+Some of the other popular academic areas at Southeast are pre-med, business, science (biological, physical and environmental), criminal justice, computer science, music, art, theatre and dance, social work and pre-engineering.
+The university's Department of Communication has received accreditation for five programs journalism, advertising, public relations, radio and video production- from the Accrediting Council on Education in Journalism and Mass Communications.
+Unique programs such as historic preservation, sports management, athletic training and corporate video round out an array of choices that bring students from around the country to study and live on the Southeast campus.

-Kent Library: To support student research and learning, Kent Library implemented MOBIUS, the shared, statewide computerized library system, expanding access to an impressive 14 million titles.
+Kent Library: To support student research and learning, Kent Library implemented MOBIUS, the shared, statewide computerized library system, expanding access to over 14 million titles.
 In addition, the library gives students access to 6,638 full-text periodicals online.
 Kent Library's Rare Book Room is home to the Louis Daniel Brodsky Faulkner Collection, which gives Southeast the distinction of having one of the world's four most significant collections of William Faulkner literary materials.